 Keep a Divorce Calendar

-A divorce calendar may be used as evidence in your case when your spouse didn't keep an appointment or violated an agreement or court order.
+A divorce calendar may be used as evidence of participation in your children’s lives and prove when your spouse didn't keep an appointment or violated an agreement or court order.
 Visitation dates with children need to be written down.
-Keep track of appointments with your children’s teachers, doctors, coaches, and tutors.
-This may become evidence of your participation in your children’s lives.
+Keep track of appointments with your children’s teachers, doctors, coaches, and tutors too.

 Stick To a Routine

 Divorce is going to turn your life upside down, so it'll help if you try to keep things as normal as possible.
 Don't skip meals or change sleeping habits—routines can help you keep focus.
 Exercise is also a great way to relieve stress.
 If you can, try to keep up your social life as well.
-Your friends can be a great support system, so don't isolate yourself from them.
+"I would recommend speaking to a therapist to help you through the process," says Naser.
+"Friends and family can be part of your support network, but I do often advise a little caution because they will want the best for you, and therefore may not always be the best soundboards due to their natural bias."

-Try to maintain a positive outlook and do not let yourself be lured into needless conflicts with your spouse.
-You will need his signature on a settlement agreement before your divorce is over and you will still be parents together for years after the divorce.
+Try to maintain a positive outlook and don't let yourself be lured into needless conflicts with your spouse.
+You will need their signature on a settlement agreement before the divorce is over and you'll still be parents together for years after the divorce.
+"How you communicate and where you choose to have those discussions will play a part," says Naser.
+"Avoid situations which you know may be triggering, such as when either or both of you have consumed alcohol, in the family home after one of you has moved out, or at a once favored date-night restaurant."

 Make a Plan